DanuserLab/Weems-Septin-Paper/README.md

 # Weems-Septin-Paper
-This bundle contains code used in “Blebs Promote Cell Survival by Assembling Oncogenic Signaling Hubs” by Weems et al. (bioRxiv preprint can be found [here](https://doi.org/10.1101/2021.04.23.441200) – final manuscript currently under revision) and are shared to give the interested reader an opportunity to review and reuse our code.
-Additional information can be found in the Methods section of this paper.
+This bundle contains code used in [**Blebs Promote Cell Survival by Assembling Oncogenic Signaling Hubss**](https://doi.org/10.1038/s41586-023-05758-6), *Nature*, 2023, 615, 517–525, written by Weems, A.D., Welf, E.S., Driscoll, M.K. et al. Additional information can be found in the Methods section of this paper.

 **3D Surface Distribution Analysis** – post-processing MATLAB scripts designed to analyze signal distributions on and near u-Shape3D-generated cell surfaces.